peppicelli/resume/content/experience/serial.md

 +++
-title = "External consultant (software engineer) for SERIAL SA" project = "The Portfolio management system of the bank has been written in the mid-nineties in `C++` and compiled with a non-ANSI (Sun) compiler.
+title = "External consultant (software engineer) for SERIAL SA" project = "The Portfolio management system of the bank had been written in the mid-nineties in `C++` and compiled with a non-ANSI (Sun) compiler.
 The goal of the project was to port the code to standard `C++ 98`." date = "2017-03-24T19:28:09-05:00" end_date = "" main_achievements = [